 The works approval application is included as Attachment VI of the North East Link Environmental Effects Statement and can be viewed and downloaded.

 To make a submission on the works approval application please follow the steps set out on the North East Link Engage Victoria webpage.
 Please note that the works approval application is being jointly advertised with the EES and a draft planning scheme amendment, between Wednesday 10 April and 5pm on Friday 7 June 2019.
 Please note that as all submissions will be collected and shared by Planning Panels Victoria, a submission on the works approval should be made as a submission on the EES.

 For questions about the Works Approval Application process, please call EPA Victoria on 1300 372 842 or view www.epa.vic.gov.au/our-work/licences-and-approvals

-On 2 February 2018, the Victorian Minister for Planning declared the works proposed for the North East Link Project as ‘public works’ requiring an environment effects statement, including community consultation and an independent panel review to inform the Minister’s assessment and decision-making.
+On 2 February 2018, the Victorian Minister for Planning declared the works proposed for the NELP as ‘public works’ requiring an environment effects statement, including community consultation and an independent panel review to inform the Minister’s assessment and decision-making.
 Read the Minister’s reasons for the EES decision under the Environment Effects Act 1978.